Noticeboard

 ONLINE MEDICATION ORDERING If you wish to write a message to dispensary when you order medication, please write it in the box on the second page, beneath the list of medication you have ordered, not the first page (as this deletes the list of medication you want).
 Thank you

 Medication reviews.
-In future on your repeat prescription list, if there is a message in bold print, please take note of it as it will be a message for you personally.
+In future, on your repeat prescription list, if there is a message in bold print, please take note of it as it will be a message for you personally.
 (The automatic message has been removed).
 We are reviewing how medication reviews are carried out and you may note your review date may have been changed.

 Covid & Flu Vaccination Information

 There are two types of flu vaccines being used again this year: one for those aged 65 and above and another for those under 65.
-Those who qualify for a FREE flu jab are:
+Those who qualify for a FREE jab are:

-• people aged 65 and over (including those who'll be 65 by 31 March 2024)
+• people aged 65 and over (including those who'll be 65 by 31 March 2025)

-• people who have certain health conditions
+• people who have certain health conditions.
+Click HERE for details.

 • women who are pregnant

-• people who are in long-stay residential care
+• people who are in long-stay residential care and care home staff

 • those in receipt of carer's allowance, or are the main carer for an older or disabled person who may be at risk if you get sick.
 If you have just become a carer, please let us know.